ammdias/finctrl/MANUAL.md

    * Dates must be provided in the general form YEAR-MONTH-DAY.
 The year may be omitted (the current year is implicit) or entered without the century (21st century is implicit).
 The field separator may be a dash ('-') or a forward slash ('/').
-Example: `2024-01-12`, `23-1-12` and `1/12` all refer to the January 12th of 2024 (assuming 2024 is the current year).
+Example: `2024-01-12`, `24-1-12` and `1/12` all refer to the January 12th of 2024 (assuming 2024 is the current year).

-     The words `today` or `now` may be used in replacement of the current date.
+     The words `today` or `now` may be used in place of the current date.

    * Text values with spaces must be enveloped by single- or double-quotes.
      If a text value has single-quotes, use double-quotes to envelop it and vice-versa.

-   * Number values must be positive integers (only decimal digits allowed).
+   * Number values must be positive integers.

-   * List values, used when entering tags, are text values separated by commas.
+   * List values, used when entering tags or account lists, are text values separated by commas.
 Same rule applies as for text values: if any value of the list has spaces or quotes, the whole list must be enveloped by the other kind of quotes.
 Example:
      * `food,vegetables`
      * `'car, washing liquid'`

-7. If a line of the output of a command is longer than the terminal width, it will be truncated and terminated with an ellipsis (`...`).
+8. If a line of the output of a command is longer than the terminal width, it will be truncated and terminated with an ellipsis (`...`).
 If the output has more lines than fit in the terminal height then the output will be split in pages and at the end of each page you will have the option to go to the